RisshhavRana/Capstone-Project-Group-3/README.md

 * Install the required Python packages using pip:<br />
 pip install opencv-python numpy pandas dlib imutils pygame

-* Download the shape_predictor_68_face_landmarks.dat file from the dlib model repository and place it in the same directory as the code.

 * Usage
   Run the below Python script:<br />
   python drowsiness_detection.py